 Different policy will have different levels of cover and exclusions, but most wedding insurance policies typically cover certain things as standard:

 Most insurers cover the cost of cancellation or rearrangement if:

-Your venue has been damaged by fire, flood or another disaster
+Your venue has been damaged by fire, flood or another natural disaster

 The bride, groom, civil partner or a close relative dies, is ill or injured

 Any booked and paid for professional suppliers do not turn up